Panchalparth471/Blogs-Website/README.md

 # Blogs-Website-
 It is a React JS based blogs website in which concept of Context API in react JS is used .
 It uses createContext hook also it uses the Context Provider to use the context in our App anywhere.There are few steps tos use Context API.</br>
-1.Create the context using createContext.
+1.Create the context using createContext.</br>
-2.Make a context provider function and fill all the dynamic data in it and prepare an object which contains whole data and functions to update that data.
+2.Make a context provider function and fill all the dynamic data in it and prepare an object which contains whole data and functions to update that data.</br>
-3.return the provider with passing the object in the props and pass children inside the tag so that our app component and its child can access the data.
+3.return the provider with passing the object in the props and pass children inside the tag so that our app component and its child can access the data.</br>
-4.Add our provider to index.js file and write our app component tag inside it.
+4.Add our provider to index.js file and write our app component tag inside it.</br>
-5.Consume the context using useContext and access the data using destructuring.
+5.Consume the context using useContext and access the data using destructuring.</br>

 This is a starter pack for creating React projects with Tailwind CSS configured.
 It uses React version **18.2** and Tailwind CSS version **3.2**.